corsonr/cheat-sheets/sass.md

 ```

 ## Import
 Load code from external files.
-Prevent separate compiling with a leading underscore.
+The underscore lets Sass know that the file is only a partial file and that it should not be generated into a CSS file.

 ```scss
 @import 'reset'; // will import content from _reset.scss